 Emily Alise Prifogle

-Fields of Study: 20th Century American Legal History, Social Movements
+Fields of Study: 20th Century American Legal History

 Advisor: Hendrik Hartog

-Emily holds a B.A. from Indiana University in History and Art History.
+At Princeton, Emily has completed general exam fields in “American History from 1865-Present,” “Anglo-American Legal History,” and “Race, Gender, & Place.”
+She holds a B.A. from Indiana University in History and Art History.
 Before starting her Ph.D. at Princeton, she completed a M.Sc. in Comparative Social Policy at Oxford University and a J.D. at the University of California, Berkeley School of Law.
-Her law review note concerns the obscured civil rights activism behind the landmark constitutional decision, Chambers v.
-Mississippi (101 California Law Review (forthcoming 2013)).
+Her law review note concerns the hidden civil rights activism behind the landmark constitutional decision, Chambers v.
+Mississippi (101 Calif.
+L. Rev. 445 (2013)).